fhiso/sources-and-citations/citation-elements.md

-{.example ...}  The XML Schema `date` type mentioned in the previous example has the following *pattern* (here split onto two lines for readability &mdash; the second line is an optional timezone).
+{.example ...}  The XML Schema `date` type mentioned in the previous example has the following *pattern* (here split onto two lines for readability &mdash; the second line is an optional timezone which the XML Schema `data` type allows).

     -?([1-9][0-9]{3,}|0[0-9]{3})-(0[1-9]|1[0-2])-(0[1-9]|[12][0-9]|3[01])
     (Z|(\+|-)((0[0-9]|1[0-3]):[0-5][0-9]|14:00))?